 - Program Director/Associate Program Director the person who directs the activities of the services you receive - Program Manager/Service Coordinator/Employment Specialist the primary people responsible for managing and supervising the services you receive from the agency.
+In Community Service Handbook 2017, 07.2019, 05.2020, 12.2020, 03.2021

-In addition, they are responsible for supervising staff to ensure your support needs outlined in your plan are being delivered and achieved. - Service Plan Specialist- the person who administers needed assessments and develops your ISP. - Direct Support Professional/Integration Specialist/Group Leader/Job Coach the people providing support to you in achieving your personal goals and supports outlined in your ISP.
+- Service Plan Specialist- the person who administers needed assessments and develops your ISP. - Direct Support Professional/Integration Specialist/Group Leader/Job Coach the people providing support to you in achieving your personal goals and supports outlined in your ISP.